tripzilch/tripzilch.github.io/industrial-devolution/index.md

 ![Impossible Dune (October 2020)](s/ramen3-2020-10-24-19-07-53-s3240-s.jpg) *Impossible Dune (October 2020)*

-I knew that 3D SDFs and raymarching were capable of much finer detail.

 # RAYHATCHING chapter 2

 ![Conduit Dimension, Elbow Quadrant (November 2020)](s/dingo0-2020-11-11-21-43-55-s3240-s.jpg) *Conduit Dimension, Elbow Quadrant (November 2020)*

+I figured that one way of achieving more detail with less lines, could be to take surface orientation into account, which previous attempts had not done--they were just scribbling or stippling to create a certain brightness level.

 ![Hagelslag Age Cave Painting (November 2020)](s/dingo1-2020-11-17-12-36-54-s3240-s.jpg) *Hagelslag Age Cave Painting (November 2020)*

-I figured that one way of achieving more detail with less lines, could be to take surface orientation into account, which previous attempts had not done--they were just scribbling or stippling to create a certain brightness level.

 These first attempts were merely made of very short lines, and were not really suitable for a plotter (or were they?
 I have footage of a powerful HP plotter going at it, taking only 50 minutes).